The SSL certificates are obtained, and renewed from Let's Encrypt

 You can test HTTPS-PORTAL with your application stack locally.

 https-portal: # ... environment: STAGE: local DOMAINS: 'example.com'

-When doing it, HTTPS-PORTAL will create a self-signed certificate.
+By doing this, HTTPS-PORTAL will create a self-signed certificate.

-This certificated is not likely to be trusted by your browser, but you can
+This certificate is not likely to be trusted by your browser, but you can

 Note that HTTPS-PORTAL only listens to